-The destroy-cluster command is the advised way to get rid of any Toil cluster launched using the launch-cluster command.
-It ensures that all attached node, volumes, and security groups etc. are deleted.
-If a node or cluster in shut down using Amazon's online portal residual resources may still be in use in the background.
+The destroy-cluster command is the advised way to get rid of any Toil cluster launched using the Launch-Cluster Command command.
+It ensures that all attached nodes, volumes, security groups, etc. are deleted.
+If a node or cluster is shut down using Amazon's online portal residual resources may still be in use in the background.
 To delete a cluster run

-'''

-$ toil destroy-cluster CLUSTER-NAME-HERE
+\$ toil destroy-cluster CLUSTER-NAME-HERE

-'''